Lonnie Warwick: NFL career

 Warwick ended up working for the Southern Pacific Railroad in Arizona for a year, before signing a free agent contract with the Minnesota Vikings in 1964.
 He became the starting middle linebacker of the legendary Purple People Eaters Vikings defense of the late 1960s and early 1970s.
 He was named the "meanest man" in football by former teammate Joe Kapp.

-Warwick led the Vikings in tackles for four years, and returned a blocked punt (gridiron football) for a touchdown in 1965.
+Warwick led the Vikings in tackles for four years, and returned a blocked punt for a touchdown in 1965.
 He had four interceptions and recovered two fumbles during the 1969 season, and caught three interceptions in 1970.
 He was the starting linebacker in Super Bowl IV, where the Kansas City Chiefs upset the heavily favored Vikings.
 Warwick played despite spraining his left ankle during the National Football League Championship Game against the Cleveland Browns the previous week.
 He was injured with knee problems for most of 1971, where he played four games, and 1972, playing just six games.
 The 1972 injury led the Vikings to insert rookie Jeff Siemon into the lineup at middle linebacker, and Siemon held the position through 1981.
 He became a member of the Atlanta Falcons in 1973, after being unable to reach a contract agreement with the Vikings.
 He played for the Falcons in all fourteen games in both 1973 and 1974 before retiring.
 In 1975, Warwick came out of retirement to play for the San Antonio Wings of the World Football League, which folded before the end of season.